ByteTrix/Media-Player-Scrobbler-for-Simkl/README.md

 ## 🧪 Testing

-Simkl Movie Tracker includes a comprehensive test suite to ensure reliability and functionality:
+SIMKL Scrobbler includes a comprehensive test suite to ensure reliability and functionality:

 ```bash
 # Run the full test suite with mock API responses